A Sensitively Restored Midcentury House Designed by Pierre Koenig

 The construction team then rust-proofed the roof by painting it with two layers of heavy-duty primer and a coat of white paint.
 They replaced all the electric and plumbing systems, as well as the glass panels.
 They also upgraded the kitchen, bathrooms, floors, driveway, and lighting.

 Like many of Koenig’s Case Study Houses, the Scott House is an architecturally simple, L-shaped structure made up of straight, clean lines.
 Plenty of floor-to-ceiling glass walls link the interior spaces and visually connect the house with its surrounding environment.

 A bright and expansive central living area is anchored by a dividing wall and a two-sided fireplace.
 Sliding glass doors connect this central living space to other parts of the house.

 The kitchen connects to two dining zones: an indoor dining area with a small round table, and a larger "winter garden" dining space with a rectangular table.
 Full glazing on their exterior walls of the two bedrooms bring in tons of light and allow guests to feel a sense of being immersed in the outdoors.

-With many of its structural details still intact, the Scott House offers the opportunity to enjoy a close-up look at the architectural legacy of Koenig.
+With many of its structural details still intact, the Scott House is an authentic example of Koenig's architectural legacy.